asw-i3a/Agents_i3a/README.md

 Contributions to the project are welcomed and encouraged!
 Please see the [Contributing guide](/CONTRIBUTING.md).

 ## Getting Started
-These instructions give the most direct path to work with the project.
+These instructions give the most direct path to work with this module.

 ### System Requirements
 As the project is developed in java macOS, Windows and Linux distributions are natively supported.
 Of course you will need the latest JDK available.
 Also, depending on where are you going to run the database, you will need internet connection or MongoDB installed and running on your machine.